corda/corda-runtime-os/applications/tools/p2p-test/app-simulator/README.md

 ### Externalise services

-As an alternative to port-forwarding services for accessing them outside the cluster, a non-default `values-external.yaml` has been crafted - intended to decorate the existing `values.yaml` to expose postgreSQL via a NodePort service.
+As an alternative to port-forwarding services for accessing them outside the cluster, a non-default `values-external.yaml` has been crafted - intended to enrich the default parameters to expose postgreSQL via a NodePort service.

 It can be used by appending the following option to the `helm upgrade` command:
 ```shell